Nicole Bryant ('95)

 Loretta Hensley Benjamin ('99)

-Lori was born in Wichita, Kansas and is a graduate of White County H.S.
+Ms. Benjamin was born in Wichita, Kansas and is a graduate of White County H.S.
 She has traveled in Mexico, Spain, Italy, Germany, Switzerland, and France.
 Among her honors are an Alpha Delta Kappa Scholarship, a White County Education Association Scholarship, and a Dean's Scholarship.
-Along with her B.A. degree in Spanish Lori has secondary school licensure in Spanish.
+Along with her B.A. degree in Spanish Ms. Benjamin has secondary school licensure in Spanish.
 Since Fall 1999 she is the Spanish teacher at Jackson County H.S., and, as she reported in Fall 2001: "I am loving it!"

 Jessica Killian Scarbrough ('99)